extism/docs/docs/concepts/memory.md

 sidebar_position: 5
 ---

 Passing variables and data into and out of WebAssembly (Wasm) isn't trivial as the host and the WebAssembly have separately managed memory and often use differing [ABIs](https://stackoverflow.com/questions/2171177/what-is-an-application-binary-interface-abi) for variables and function calls.
 The Extism framework provides a general purpose solution to ease passing data between the host and Wasm.
+Extism implements this by managing memory isolated from both the host and the plug-in/Wasm module.

 To pass variables and data between the host and plug-ins, Extism uses a basic message passing system.
 Plug-in functions take in a buffer of bytes and return out a buffer of bytes.
 The exact format of the messages is set by the plug-in author.
 The Host SDKs and Plug-in Development Kits (PDKs) provide various language-specific convenience methods for serializing and deserializing native types into and out of Extism memory.